SCIENCE IN SOUTH AFRICA

 FOUR S&T FUNCTIONS

-Policy formulation and advice: This function is primarily managed by the relevant ministries and departments, including the Department of Science and Innovation (DSI).
-The DSI plays a crucial role in coordinating and overseeing policy initiatives and is involved in several new efforts to enhance coordination within the National System of Innovation (NSI).
+Policy formulation and advice: This function is primarily managed by the relevant ministries and departments, including the Department of Science, Technology and Innovation (DSTI).
+The DSTI plays a crucial role in coordinating and overseeing policy initiatives and is involved in several new efforts to enhance coordination within the National System of Innovation (NSI).
 Various advisory bodies contribute to this process, ranging from statutory to additional and self-initiated roles.
 Notably, only the Council on Higher Education and the National Advisory Council on Innovation (NACI) have statutory ministerial advisory functions.

 Funding: Funding for science and technology is managed by a diverse array of agencies, divided between directed funding and support for self-initiated research through open calls.
 The National Research Foundation (NRF) and the Medical Research Council (MRC) are key players in providing funding for self-initiated research.
 In recent years, there has been a shift from performance-based block funding to competitive and directed funding.
 This trend aligns with global practices aimed at enhancing the relevance and impact of innovation systems.